metomi/rose/sphinx/glossary.rst

    rose suite
-      A rose suite is a :term:`cylc suite` which also contains a ``rose-suite.conf`` file and optionally :term:`rose apps<rose app>`, :term:`metadata` and other rose components.
+      A rose suite is a :term:`cylc suite` which also contains a ``rose-suite.conf`` file and optionally :term:`rose apps<rose app>`, :term:`metadata` and/or other rose components.

    graph
       The graph of a :term:`suite<cylc suite>` refers to the